 If you're looking to buy a pair of headphones for your kids, there's no shortage of offerings on the market that are purposely built for young listeners.
 They tend to be small, lightweight, and feature an onboard volume limiter to prevent users from damaging their hearing.
-The best kids headphones should have all those qualities, not to mention a durable construction that can survive a bit of roughhousing as well as an onboard microphone to let children talk to their parents when they're away.
+Good headphones for kids should have all those qualities, not to mention a durable construction that can survive a bit of roughhousing as well as an onboard microphone to let children talk to their parents when they're away.

-We've tested over 630 pairs of headphones, and below are our recommendations for the best kids' headphones.
-Also, make sure to check out our recommendations for the best on-ear headphones, the best over-ear headphones, and the best on-ear wireless headphones.
+We've tested over 650 pairs of headphones, and below are our recommendations for the best options for kids.
+Also, make sure to check out our recommendations for the best on-ear headphones, the best over-ear headphones, and the best earbuds for small ears.

-The Puro JuniorJams Wireless are the best kids headphones with a wireless design that we've tested.
-These on-ear headphones come in many different kid-friendly colors, and their 95db volume limit is designed to help protect young listeners' hearing.
-They last for over nineteen hours off of a single charge, too, so kids don't have to worry about recharging them a lot.
+The Puro JuniorJams Wireless are the best children's headphones with a wireless design that we've tested.
+These on-ear headphones are available in many colors and have a built-in 95db volume limiter to help protect kids' hearing.
+They have about 19 hours of continuous battery life, so they don't need recharging very often.

-They have an excited, v-shaped sound profile that adds thump and punch in the bass range while making vocals and lead instruments sound bright and sparkling.
-They don't leak a lot of audio, either, so kids can turn up the volume on their music without bothering those around them.
-They even come with a daisy chain cable to connect them with another pair of headphones so kids can listen to audio with their friends.
+Their excited, v-shaped sound profile adds some thump and punch to audio, while vocals and instruments are clear and bright, so they're suitable for young music fans or watching a movie.
+They barely leak any audio, so listeners can turn up the volume without bothering people around them.
+There's a daisy chain cable included to connect them to another pair of headphones, meaning kids can share their music with a friend.